shivpvtel/Astro401homework1/README.md

  3. (20 points) Use a simple root solver to determine the locations of the Lagrange points for both these cases, using your a priori knowledge of their approximate locations (i.e., first do a search along the x axis for the L1, L2, and L3 points, then along the `x = (x1 + x2)/2` axis for the L4 and L5 points.
 Watch out for singularities!...).
- Using the rtbis fucntion in the python code we are able to calculate the lagrangian points.
+ Using the rtbis function in the python code, we are able to calculate the lagrangian points.
  For case 1 the Lagrangian points are:   <br />
      L1:  3.60743540E-01  0.00000000E+00  <br />
      L2:  1.26585852E+00  0.00000000E+00  <br />